y-scope/clp/docs/src/user-guide/quick-start-compression/json.md

   :::

 * `<path...>` are paths to JSON log files or directories containing JSON log files.
-    * Each JSON log file should contain each log event as a separate JSON object, i.e., _not_ as an array.
+    * Each JSON log file should contain each log event as a [separate JSON object][json-log-format], i.e., _not_ as an array.

 # Sample logs